-When your reviewing your company’s user experience and the role it plays in your organization, it’s easy to note what needs to change.
+When you’re reviewing your company’s user experience and the role it plays in your organization, it’s easy to note what needs to change.
 Poor design, outdated content, poor engagement.
 But what are things you should look for or look into improving?

 In our experience helping companies improve their UX design, we have noticed common threads in what a great user experience should look like.